riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info
-**Meeting Type**: Zoning Committee Meeting **Purpose**: Review of proposed zoning changes and new developments in the city **Date/Time**: Wednesday, March 15th, 6:00 PM - 8:30 PM **Location**: City Hall, Room 300, Saint Paul
+* **Type:** Zoning Committee Meeting
+* **Purpose:** To discuss proposed zoning changes, new developments, and land use issues in Saint Paul
+* **Date/Time:** Thursday, March 9th, 6:00 PM
+* **Location:** City Hall, Council Chambers

 #### Summary
-The meeting covered several proposals for zoning changes across the city.
-Key decisions were made on the following items:
+The meeting covered several topics related to zoning and development.
+Key points include:

-* **Proposed Zoning Change in Frogtown**: The committee voted to approve a rezoning request to allow for a new mixed-use development at the intersection of University Avenue and 5th Street NE.
-The proposal aims to create more affordable housing units, retail space, and parking facilities.
-* **New Development on Summit Avenue**: A developer presented plans for a new apartment complex along Summit Avenue between Selby Avenue and Western Avenue.
-The committee discussed concerns about traffic, noise, and potential impact on the historic neighborhood character.

-A notable point of contention was the proposal to rezone a property in the Mac-Groveland neighborhood, which has been met with opposition from local residents due to concerns about increased density and potential over-development.
-The vote on this item was 4-3 in favor of approving the rezoning request.
-Some committee members expressed concerns that the proposed zoning change could lead to gentrification and displacement of existing community members.

-The next Zoning Committee Meeting is scheduled for April 12th, where further discussions and votes will take place regarding these proposals.
+* Proposed zoning change for the East Side neighborhood to allow for more mixed-use buildings: The committee voted in favor of the proposal (4-1), with Commissioner Johnson dissenting, citing concerns about increased density and parking issues.
+* Update on the new light rail station development at the intersection of Summit Avenue and Dale Street: The developer presented plans for a 10-story residential building, which was met with some opposition from nearby residents concerned about noise and traffic.
+* Discussion of a new bike-share program in Saint Paul: The committee expressed support for the initiative, but noted that more details were needed on funding and implementation.

+The most contentious issue of the evening was the proposed zoning change for the East Side neighborhood.
+Commissioner Johnson argued that the increased density would lead to parking problems and strain on local infrastructure.
+Commissioner Thompson countered that the change would bring in much-needed revenue and stimulate economic growth.
+The committee ultimately voted in favor of the proposal, but with a condition that the developer must address parking concerns through additional studies.

+The bike-share program received broad support from the committee, with some members expressing excitement about the potential for more sustainable transportation options in Saint Paul.
+However, several questions were raised about funding and implementation details, which will be explored further at future meetings.